vijayv996/AnagramSolver/README.md

-# tubeToys
+# AnagramSolver
-A PowerToys plugin to directly search on youtube.
+A PowerToys plugin to solve anagrams or unscramble words.

 ## Installation
 1. Download the latest release from the [releases page](https://github.com/vijayv996/AnagramSolver/releases).